Wasfia Nazreen: K2

-Bangladesh on Seven Summits
+Seven Summits

 On 26 March 2011, to celebrate 40 years of Bangladeshi independence, Nazreen launched the "Bangladesh on Seven Summits" Campaign.
-For the campaign, she has climbed each of seven continental summits to mark 40 years of women's progress in Bangladesh.
-The campaign received widespread support from the mass and was run completely independent of any political support, contrary to various claims made in the media by a number of Ministers in the Bangladesh Government.
+For the campaign, she has climbed each of the seven continental summits to mark 40 years of women's progress in Bangladesh.
+The campaign received widespread support from the mass and was run completely independent of any political support, contrary to various claims made in the media by a number of ministers in the Bangladesh government.
 Among notable civilians, cricketers from the Bangladesh national team supported by advocating in their own rights; most outspokenly, Shakib Al Hasan, world's number one all-rounder and Mashrafe Mortaza, the captain of the Bangladesh national cricket team.

 Many other notable individuals, including Sir Fazle Hasan Abed, Professor Muhammad Yunus, and the 14th Dalai Lama, were her outspoken supporters throughout the campaign.

 Nazreen started trekking to base-camp of Everest on 26 March 2012 to mark Bangladesh's Independence day.

 On 18 November 2015, Nazreen reached the summit of Carstensz Pyramid, the summit of Oceania, completing a four years long journey to the Seven Summits.
 She became the first Bangladeshi and first Bengali in the world to do so.
-She dedicated it to the “Spirit of 1971 Liberation War of Bangladesh and all those who are fighting to protect it."
+She dedicated it to the "Spirit of 1971 Liberation War of Bangladesh and all those who are fighting to protect it."
 Nazreen dedicated her successful Everest climb to the women of Bangladesh, saying: "We have achieved independence 41 years ago, but our women are yet to enjoy freedom".

-Nazreen became the first Bangladeshi to summit Aconcagua, South America’s highest peak and the highest peak outside of Asia.
-She is also the first Bangladeshi to summit Denali, North America’s highest peak, Mt.Elbrus, Europe’s highest mountain, Vinson Massif, Antarctica’s highest mountain and Carstensz Pyramid, Oceania's highest mountain.
+Nazreen became the first Bangladeshi to summit Aconcagua, South America's highest peak and the highest peak outside of Asia.
+She is also the first Bangladeshi to summit Denali, North America's highest peak, Mt.Elbrus, Europe's highest mountain, Vinson Massif, Antarctica's highest mountain and Carstensz Pyramid, Oceania's highest mountain.
 Nazreen has several more mountains and volcanoes under her belt which she summited as a first Bangladeshi.

 Patrick Morrow, the first person in the world to have climbed the highest peaks of all seven continents (in accordance with the Messner list) has overseen her training for seven summits.

 Nazreen was invited by the House of Commons in UK Parliament in 2014 to share her journeys with the British Member of Parliaments.